elp2/advent_of_code/2022/README.md

 # Day 3
 GPT worked great for part 1, once I told it to read from standard input.
 This actually even finished faster than my solution.
 Part 2 seemed to be confused about the splitting lines up rule, but was grouping the lines properly.

+# Day 4
+The easiest one this year IMHO.
+GPT Chat had almost no problem solving it as well.